-Property Name Default Description channels type The component type name, needs to be thrift bind hostname or IP address to listen on port Port # to bind to threads Maximum number of worker threads to spawn selector.type selector. interceptors - Space separated list of interceptors interceptors. ssl false Set this to true to enable SSL encryption.
+Property Name Default Description channels Discription The component type name, needs to be thrift bind hostname or IP address to listen on Port # to bind to threads Maximum number of worker threads to spawn selector.type selector. interceptors - Space separated list of interceptors interceptors. ssl false Set this to true to enable SSL encryption.
 You must also specify a "keystore" and a "keystore-password". keystore - This is the path to a Java keystore file.
+Required for SSL.
+This is the path to a Java keystore file.
 Required for SSL. keystore- password - The password for the Java keystore.
-Required for SSL. keystore- type JKS The type of the Java keystore.
+Required for SSL. keystore-type JKS The type of the Java keystore.
 This can be "JKS" or "PKCS12". exclude- protocols SSLv3 Space-separated list of SSL/TLS protocols to exclude.
 SSLv3 will always be excluded in addition to the protocols specified. kerberos false Set to true to enable kerberos authentication.
 In kerberos mode, agent-principal and agent-keytab are required for successful authentication.
-The Thrift source in secure mode, will accept connections only from Thrift clients that have kerberos enabled and are successfully authenticated to the kerberos KDC. agent- principal The kerberos principal used by the Thrift Source to authenticate to the kerberos KDC. agent-keytab The keytab location used by the Thrift Source in combination with the agent-principal to authenticate to the kerberos KDC.
+The Thrift source in secure mode, will accept connections only from Thrift clients that have kerberos enabled and are successfully authenticated to the kerberos KDC. agent- principal - The kerberos principal used by the Thrift Source to authenticate to the kerberos KDC. agent-keytab The keytab location used by the Thrift Source in combination with the agent-principal to authenticate to the kerberos KDC.

-'''

-al.sources = r1

-al.channels = c1

-al.sources.rl.type = thrift

-al.sources.rl.channels = c1

-al.sources.rl.bind = 0.0.0.0

-al.sources.rl.port = 4141

-'''
+al.sources = r1 al.channels = c1 al.sources.rl.type = thrift al.sources.rl.channels = c1 al.sources.rl.bind = 0.0.0.0 al.sources.rl.port = 4141